Perpernet/RUST_SC_DEV/README.md

 ## Feedback

-Let us know if you have any thoughts, questions, or feedback at perpernetwork@gmail.com Use 60seconds delay if publish code on Vercel
+Let me know if you have any thoughts, questions, or feedback at perpernetwork@gmail.com Use 60seconds delay if publish code on Vercel